Lyfestyle: Critical reception

-Upon release, Lyfestyle was met with mixed reviews from music critics.
-On Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 60, based on four reviews, indicating "mixed or average reviews".
-Writing for Clash, Robin Murray wrote that "Yeat manages to conjure a form of explicit subtlety", however, "there’s so much to absorb" and at times, the album can become "overwhelming".
+Writing for Clash, Robin Murray wrote that "Yeat manages to conjure a form of explicit subtlety", however, "there's so much to absorb" and at times, the album can become "overwhelming".
 Concluding his review, Murray wrote that "continuing his game of tension and release, revelation and disguise, Lyfestyle reinforces Yeat's singular status".
-Rolling Stones Mosi Reeves wrote that the album "details distorted in a cacophony of electronic noise" and that "it’s an album that invites fast-forwarding to one’s favorite cuts, not deep and focused listening".
-Paul Attard for Slant stated that the album "is Yeat’s giddiest release to date" and that "each song ably [builds] off the momentum of the one before it", allowing the album to "feels like one constantly mutating track".
-Attard noted that the album "might be too cohesive, despite periodic genre switch-ups", before concluding that "the quality and sleekness of Lyfestyle should mark the definitive end of any doubts about Yeat’s musicianship".
+Rolling Stones Mosi Reeves wrote that the album "details distorted in a cacophony of electronic noise" and that "it's an album that invites fast-forwarding to one's favorite cuts, not deep and focused listening".
+Paul Attard for Slant stated that the album "is Yeat's giddiest release to date" and that "each song ably [builds] off the momentum of the one before it", allowing the album to "feels like one constantly mutating track".
+Attard noted that the album "might be too cohesive, despite periodic genre switch-ups", before concluding that "the quality and sleekness of Lyfestyle should mark the definitive end of any doubts about Yeat's musicianship".